GlobalGovernanceFrameworks/website/static/framework/tools/education/bureaucratic-navigation-toolkit-en.md

 # Bureaucratic Navigation Toolkit

-**Purpose**: Equips stakeholders with tools and strategies to navigate administrative, political, and institutional barriers, ensuring the adoption of the *Perfected Enhanced Educational Systems Implementation Framework* in diverse governance systems, as outlined in the framework’s political strategy ([Section 4.11](/framework/docs/implementation/education#04-implementation-strategies)).
+**Purpose**: Equips stakeholders with tools and strategies to navigate administrative, political, and institutional barriers, ensuring the adoption of the *Regenerative Educational Systems Implementation Framework* in diverse governance systems, as outlined in the framework’s political strategy ([Section 4.11](/framework/docs/implementation/education#04-implementation-strategies)).
 This toolkit fosters resilience and collaboration, aligning with SDG 16 (Peace, Justice, Strong Institutions) and SDG 17 (Partnerships for the Goals).

 **Usage**:
 - **Who**: Local champions, educators, youth councils, and NGOs advocating for framework pilots or scaled implementation.